Cr3sp1/RayTracer/README.md

 # RayTracer

-RayTracer is a C# command-line tool that converts a PFM (Portable Float Map) file to an LDR (Low Dynamic Range) image file in various formats.
+RayTracer is a C# command-line tool that has two main functionalities:
+- converting a PFM (Portable Float Map) file to an LDR (Low Dynamic Range) image file in various formats, with the possibility to specify the normalization factor and the gamma correction used for the conversion
+- rendering a demo scene using an on-off renderer, with various options such as the type of projection (perspective or orthogonal), the distance of the perspective observer from the screen, the angle of view, the resolution of the resulting image; the output is a PFM file that is automatically converted to a LDR image with the options listed before.

 The project is developed using .NET 9.

 ## Supported Output Formats
 RayTracer supports the following LDR image formats: